herry73/herry73/README.md

 Developed a complete 2D maze game from the ground up.
 The project features a high-performance enemy AI using Dijkstra's algorithm for intelligent pathfinding and a robust collision detection system that maintains consistent game physics and a smooth 60 FPS frame rate.

-💼 Professional Experience

-Software Development Intern @ Ascassy Cloud Healthcare

-As an intern, I contributed to improving software reliability and performance by engineering comprehensive unit and integration tests.
-I operated within an Agile team, using Jira and GitLab for CI/CD, and played an active role in resolving critical bugs, which led to a 25% improvement in QA metrics.
-My experience there solidified my skills in systematic debugging, cross-functional collaboration, and maintaining high code standards through peer reviews.

-🌐 Community & Leadership

-Technical Team Member @ Google Developer Student Club (GDSC)

-I was actively involved in fostering the tech community at my university.
-My role involved organizing large-scale hackathons for over 100 students and mentoring participants in competitive events like CTFs.
-I also tutored foundational concepts in linear algebra and probability to help students bridge the gap to machine learning.

 <p align="center">
 Thanks for visiting my profile!
 Let's connect and build something amazing together.
 </p>